glaciers-in-archives/snowman/README.md

     template: "work.html"
 ```

 Now you can generate the site by running `snowman build`.
-Your static site should appear in the `site` directory in your project's root.
-To run the site you can use the `snowman server` command.
+Your static site should appear in the `site` directory in the root directory of your project.
+To start the server and view your site, run the `snowman server` command.

 ## Documentation
 ### Static files

 Static files are placed in the `static` directory and will be copied to the root of your built site.
 For example, the file `static/css/buttons.css` would be copied to `site/css/buttons.css`.

-If you have only made changes to static files and want to build your site, you can do so with `snowman build --static`.
-The `static` flag ensures that Snowman only updates static files rather than doing a full build.
+If you have made changes to static files only and want to re-build your site, you can do so with the `snowman build --static` command.
+The `static` flag ensures that Snowman updates only static files, rather than doing a full build.

 ### Child templates

 While child templates are regular Go templates, they are invoked with Snowman's `include` or `include_text` functions with the full path to a template rather than a Go template name.

-`include` will expect HTML templates while `include_text` will treat the rendered content like text and might escape it if the parent template is an HTML template.
+`include` expects HTML templates, while `include_text` will treat the rendered content as text, and might escape it if the parent template is an HTML template.

 ### Layouts

-Layouts in Snowman are regular Go templates that are defined with `define` and `block` statements and used with the `template` statement.
+Layouts in Snowman are regular Go templates that are defined with `define` and `block` statements and are used with the `template` statement.
 Layout files must, however, be placed under `templates/layouts` to be discovered by Snowman.

 ### Static files with templates

-If you want to use layouts and templates within a static file you need to create a view and a template for it but in the view configuration you exclude the `query` option.
+If you want to use layouts and templates within a static file, you'll need to create a view and a template for it—but in the view configuration you should exclude the `query` option.

-### Built in template functions
+### Built-in template functions

-Note most functions do take strings and not RDF terms as arguments.
-You can access a string representation of an RDF term through rdfTerm.String.
+Note that most functions take strings as arguments, and not RDF terms.
+You can access a string representation of an RDF term through `rdfTerm.String`.

 ##### Now